maryam-w07/voice-agent-demo/README.md

 # Dental Clinic Voice AI Receptionist

-This project is a **voice-based AI receptionist** built for a dental clinic.
+This project is a **voice-based AI receptionist** built for a dental clinic using Livekit with telephone integeration.
 The agent handles real phone calls, talks to patients naturally, and manages appointments end‑to‑end — including checking availability, booking, rescheduling, and canceling appointments.

 I built this project to understand how **voice AI systems work in production**, not just as demos.
 It combines real‑time speech, LLM reasoning, and an actual backend (Google Calendar) that a clinic could realistically use.